The Legend Of Zelda Movie Is Finally Happening, And I Can't Wait To Travel To Hyrule. Here's What We Know

 (Image credit: DIC Enterprises)

-When The Legend of Zelda comes out in May 2027, it’ll be the first live-action adaptation of the popular game franchise, but it won’t be the first time Hyrule has been adapted for the screen.
-Though not the best Nintendo cartoon by any stretch of the imagination, this short-lived series has a certain charm.
+When The Legend of Zelda comes out next year, it’ll be the first live-action adaptation of the popular game franchise, but it won’t be the first time Hyrule has been adapted for the screen.
+Though far from being the best Nintendo cartoon by any stretch of the imagination, this short-lived series has a certain charm.
 There’s a good chance diehard fans have watched this already, but if you’ve never dived into DIC’s version of the series, now’s your opportunity.
 All episodes are streaming (for free) over on Tubi.

 Alexandra Ramos